captionpoint/CaptionPoint-Server/public/will.md

 Was it reasonable build The Globe the first time,
 ---
 ## HENRY:
-much less to tear it down, carry it across the Thames in the middle of the night log by log,
+much less to tear it down, carry it across the Thames in the middle of the night, log by log,
 ---
 ## HENRY:
 and build it again just to avoid rent?